D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q48:

 You are an Azure admin for a manufacturing organization.
-You are suing SAS to configure control over the SA.
+You are using SAS to configure control over the SA.

 You create a SAP (Storage Access Policy) as an additional level of control over SAS on the server side for File Shares.